MICHAEL R. Adams

 B.A., Psychology, Antioch College

 Gus is a social and behavioral scientist with interdisciplinary training in social work, public health, and psychology.
-He is a recognized expert in transgender health research and has been a leader in and advocate for representation of transgender researchers and community members in study design, implementation, and dissemination.
+He is a recognized expert in transgender health research.
+He has been a leader in and advocates for the representation of transgender researchers and community members in study design, implementation, and dissemination.
 Dr. Klein’s empirical research program is informed by over 20 years of professional experience working with diverse communities in a variety of settings, including young injection drug users, LGBTQ+ adolescents and young adults, and individuals living with mental health and substance use issues.
 His research focuses broadly on social and behavioral determinants of health and utilizes a practice-driven implementation science framework to identify mechanisms and processes at the structural, interpersonal, and individual levels that can promote health equity.

 Haniya Rumaney